Andy White (drummer): The Beatles

 In September 1962, White received a call from producer Ron Richards asking him to attend a Beatles recording session at the EMI Studios at Abbey Road in London.
 Richards was record producer George Martin's assistant at the time and had used White in the past.
-The Beatles had recorded "Love Me Do" twice already: at an EMI audition on 6 June 1962 with Pete Best on drums when he was still a member of the group; and again on 4 September 1962 with Ringo Starr on drums, Starr having replaced Best the previous month.
+The Beatles had recorded "Love Me Do" twice already: at an EMI session on 6 June 1962 with Pete Best on drums when he was still a member of the group; and again on 4 September 1962, now with Ringo Starr on drums, having replaced Best the previous month.

-Martin had disapproved of Best's drumming and was now also unhappy with newcomer Starr's drumming.
+Martin had disapproved of Best's drumming and was still unhappy with newcomer Starr's drumming.
 On 11 September 1962, Richards, who was in charge of recording that day, wanted the song recorded again, and the Beatles played "Love Me Do" a third time, this time with White replacing Starr on drums and Starr relegated to playing tambourine.
 "P.S.
 I Love You" was also recorded during this session with White playing a "lightweight cha-cha-chá beat" on bongos rather than drums and Starr playing maracas.
 White says he was paid £5 for the session and 10 shillings for bringing his drum kit, and did not earn any royalties from the sale of the records.

 The version of "Love Me Do" with Starr playing drums was used on the early British pressings of the single in 1962.
-The version with White playing drums was used on the first American pressings of the single in 1964, all later releases of the single, on the Beatles' debut British album, Please Please Me, in 1963, and most subsequent albums that included the song.
-The version with Starr on drums has also been reissued on occasion; it appeared on the Rarities (1980) compilation, which was released in North America, and received worldwide release on the Past Masters compilation in 1988.
+The version with White on drums was used on the first American pressings of the single in 1964, all later releases of the single, on the Beatles' debut British album, Please Please Me, in 1963, and most subsequent albums that included the song.
+The version with Starr on drums has also been reissued on occasion; it appears on the Rarities (1980) compilation, which was released in North America, and received worldwide release on the Past Masters compilation in 1988.